 - The program is open all year-round

 - Very flexible start and end dates (arrive any day of the month)

 - Over 10 oustanding sustainable project options

 - Projects are based across the country with major locations being Lilongwe & Blantyre

 - Accommodation available at volunteer house & host families

-- Program fees include pre-departure support, airport pick-up, orientation, accommodation, meals and 24/7 in-country support
+- Program fees include pre-departure support, airport pick-up, orientation, project donation, accommodation, meals and 24/7 in-country support

 - We are the most affordable organization in Africa, because we are the locals!